Indigenous peoples: Southeast Asia

 The Malay Singaporeans are the Indigenous people of Singapore, inhabiting it since the Austronesian migration.
 They had established the Kingdom of Singapura back in the 13th century.
-The name Singapore itself comes from the Malay word Singapura (Singa=Lion, Pura=City) which means the Lion City.
+The name "Singapore" is an anglicisation of the Malay name Singapura which is derived from the Sanskrit word for 'lion city'.
+The native Malay name for the main island of Singapore is Pulau Ujong.

 Dayak People are one of the Indigenous groups of Borneo.
 It is a loose term for over 200 riverine and hill-dwelling ethnic groups, located in Borneo, each with its own dialect, customs, laws, territory, and culture, although common distinguishing traits are readily identifiable.

 The Cham are the Indigenous people of the former state of Champa which was conquered by Vietnam in the Cham–Vietnamese wars during Nam tiến.
 The Cham in Vietnam are only recognized as a minority, and not as an Indigenous people by the Vietnamese government despite being indigenous to the region.

 The Degar (Montagnards) are indigenous to Central Highlands (Vietnam) and were conquered by the Vietnamese in the Nam tiến.

 The Khmer Krom are the Indigenous people of the Mekong Delta and Saigon which were acquired by Vietnam from Cambodian King Chey Chettha II in exchange for a Vietnamese princess.

-In Indonesia, there are 50 to 70 million people who classify as indigenous peoples.
+In Indonesia, there are 50 to 70 million people who are classified as Indigenous peoples by the local Indigenous rights advocacy group Aliansi Masyarakat Adat Nusantara.
 However, the Indonesian government does not recognize the existence of indigenous peoples, classifying every Native Indonesian ethnic group as "indigenous" despite the clear cultural distinctions of certain groups.
 This problem is shared by many other countries in the ASEAN region.

-In the Philippines, there are 135 ethno-linguistic groups, majority of which are considered as Indigenous peoples by mainstream Indigenous ethnic groups in the country.
+In the Philippines, there are 135 ethno-linguistic groups, 110 of which are considered as Indigenous peoples by the National Commission on Indigenous Peoples.
 The Indigenous people of Cordillera Administrative Region and Cagayan Valley in the Philippines are the Igorot people.
 The Indigenous peoples of Mindanao are the Lumad peoples and the Moro (Tausug, Maguindanao Maranao and others) who also live in the Sulu archipelago.
 There are also others sets of Indigenous peoples in Palawan, Mindoro, Visayas, and the rest central and south Luzon.
 The country has one of the largest Indigenous peoples population in the world.
+The recognition of the rights of Indigenous peoples was legally enshrined in 1997 with the Indigenous Peoples' Rights Act.

 In Myanmar, indigenous peoples include the Shan, the Karen, the Rakhine, the Karenni, the Chin, the Kachin and the Mon.
 However, there are more ethnic groups that are considered indigenous, for example, the Akha, the Lisu, the Lahu or the Mru, among others.